symfony/symfony-docs/service_container/service_locators.rst

 .. note::

-    The services defined in the service locator argument must be keyed.
-    Those keys become their unique identifier inside the locator.
+    The services defined in the service locator argument must include keys, which later become their unique identifiers inside the locator.

-Now you can use it in your services by injecting it as needed:
+Now you can use the service locator injecting it in any other service:

 .. configuration-block::